OpenDSA/OpenDSA/RST/en/Blockchain/Chapter1.rst

 Blockchains are blocks that utilize the previous block's hash to "chain" together and create the blockchain.
 It is a linked list where the pointer of each block points to the previous block's hash.
 The figure below demonstrates that when we change the the data of one block we are altering the pointers and hashes from all the blocks behind it.
+The reason for this is because the hash of each block is dependent on the hash of the previous block.
+This is where security on the blockchain becomes to enter, but we will talk about that in future sections.
+As of now, our hashs are created by concatenating the block number, data, and the previous hash.

 .. _BlockchainExample: